LCTT/TranslateProject/sources/talk/20151117 How bad a boss is Linus Torvalds.md

 **It depends on context.
 In the world of software development, he’s what passes for normal.
 The question is whether that situation should be allowed to continue.**

-'ve known Linus Torvalds, Linux's inventor, for over 20 years.
+I've known Linus Torvalds, Linux's inventor, for over 20 years.
 We're not chums, but we like each other.

 Lately, Torvalds has been getting a lot of flack for his management style.
 Linus doesn't suffer fools gladly.
 He has one way of judging people in his business of developing the Linux kernel: How good is your code?